vivekanand1101/stanford-corenlp-python/README.md

     raw_text_directory = "sample_raw_text/"
     parsed = batch_parse(raw_text_directory, corenlp_dir)  # It returns a generator object
     print parsed  #=> [{'coref': ..., 'sentences': ..., 'file_name': 'new_sample.txt'}]

+The function uses XML output feature of Stanford CoreNLP, and you can take all information by `raw_output` option.
+If true, CoreNLP's XML is returned as a dictionary without converting the format.

+    parsed = batch_parse(raw_text_directory, corenlp_dir, raw_output=True)

+(note: The function requires xmltodict now, you must install it by `sudo pip install xmltodict`)

 ## Developer
    * Hiroyoshi Komatsu [hiroyoshi.komat@gmail.com]